knightjdr/cellmap-scripts/README.md

 For third-party datasets, see `data-sets` README for instructions on getting and/or reformatting files.

 Setup up an ENV variable `CMSCRIPTS` pointing to this repo.
-Run any script ass `"$CMSCRIPTS"/folder/script.pl`
+Run any script as `"$CMSCRIPTS"/folder/script.pl`

 1. saint-processing
 * merge files